-With 228 kilometres the race to Frascati is the fourth longest race in this Giro.
-The route mostly runs on undulating terrain.
-At kilometre 32.6 – in Manciano – the first hill is crested and at kilometre 63.3 the riders reach the highest pont of the day in Poggio Evangelista.
+The route runs on undulating terrain.
+At kilometre 32.8 – in Manciano – the first hill is crested and at kilometre 63 the riders reach the highest point of the day in Poggio Evangelista.
 The course continues in similar fashion across the countryside of the regions Tuscia and Lazio.

 The 1998 Giro also included an Orbetello-Frascati stage.
 The race boiled down to a bunch sprint with Mario Cipollini taking the flowers.
-The last visit in Frascati was in 2007 with another sprint.
-Robert Forster bested Thor Hushovd and Alessandro Petacchi on the line.
+The Giro’s last visit in Frascati was in 2007 with another sprint: Robert Forster outgunned Thor Hushovd and Alessandro Petacchi.

 Click on the images to zoom